 TUN

 Creates a TUN interface; traffic sent to this interface will be processed by Xray.
-Currently, only Windows and Linux are supported.
+Currently, Windows, Linux, macOS, and FreeBSD are supported.

 InboundConfigurationObject